 A stage by stage guide to SaaS product development

-Developing a software-as-a-service application is time-consuming and cumbersome.
+If you want to develop a SaaS application, you have to understand that it's time-consuming and cumbersome.
 It requires a lot of preparatory work, post-development monitoring, and plenty of professionals.
 To clearly understand what this process entails, we will consider the SaaS development lifecycle.